 The mix of financing can dramatically alter the return on the acquisition and the buyer’s risk.
 That’s why experts advise entrepreneurs to get advice early on in the process.

 Getting financial partners involved at the beginning gives you time to negotiate an optimal financing package and helps ensure you’re ready to go as soon as you find a good acquisition target.
-This is a good time to explore how mezzanine financing could fit.

 2. Cover your needs